Skip to main content

 Biography

 Professor Lancaster has extensive experience living and working overseas.
-He spent a gap year after his college graduation living and working in Japan.
-He has travelled throughout the provinces of China for four years while he was the faculty director of the China Trial Advocacy Institute (CTAI) — a rule of law and human rights project headquartered at Renmin University School of Law in Beijing and funded by the Bureau of Democracy, Rights and Labor of the United States Department of State.
-He also served as resident faculty for the China Law Summer Program and the European Law Summer Program while at Indiana University.
-Professor Lancaster regularly serves as a visiting professor at the Université Grenoble Alpes Faculté de droit in France and at Shandong University School of Law in Weihai, China.
+He spent a gap year after his college graduation in Japan.
+He has travelled throughout the provinces of China as the faculty director of the China Trial Advocacy Institute (CTAI) — a rule of law and human rights project headquartered at Renmin University School of Law in Beijing.
+He also served as resident faculty for the China Law Summer Program and the European Law Summer Program while at Indiana University as well as the Lyon Summer Program at LSU Law.

 Selected Publications

-Law Review Articles
+Law Review Articles and Essays

 Robert Lancaster and Katherine Maris Mattes, Engaging Students in Systemic Change: The Role of Louisiana Law School Clinics in the State’s Criminal Justice Reform Movement, 80 La.
 L. Rev. (2020).